-We had a candid conversation about what we can do to advocate for and protect children with disabilities should a life-threatening situation occur at their school.
-We also talked about an app that may help keep kids safe.
+We had a candid conversation about what we can do to advocate for, protect children with disabilities at school.
+Check out this app that may help keep kids safe.
 Please support the survivors of the MSD shooting by liking their Never Again FB page.

 Share Your Thoughts

 Is your child adequately prepared to survive a crisis?
 Do you think keeping kids with disabilities safe at school is a problem?